 The intake refers to the non-treated air that your system pulls into the machinery.
 You will typically have a fresh air intake that pulls in air from outside the home.
 You will also have a large intake vent near your air handler that pulls treated air into your system to heat or cool it even more.
 This vent is also called a return because it returns excess air to the air handler.

 This term is used when a company is trying to design an HVAC system for your property.
-It looks at all the heat property gains or loses.
+It looks at all the heat property gains or losses.
 A load calculation takes into account heat leaking out from ducts, walls, and windows, and it also considers heat added from appliances, people, and sunshine.
 This helps you determine how big of an AC or heater you need.

 The North American Technician Excellence organization provides certifications for HVAC technicians.
-A NATE-certified technician is guaranteed to have up to date training and meet rigorous standards to give you peace of mind.
+A NATE-certified technician is guaranteed to have up-to-date training and meet rigorous standards to give you peace of mind.

 OAT stands for outside air temperature.
 As the name implies, this is simply the temperature outside a building.
 Technicians often need to know the OAT to ensure that your system is running as efficiently as possible.